Kochi lagging in cleanliness, Kerala govt should take responsibility: Piyush Goyal | Science-Environment

 The port city of Kochi is lagging in cleanliness and the local bodies, as well as the Kerala government, have to take responsibility for it, Union Commerce and Industries Minister Piyush Goyal said on Tuesday.

-Goyal, while picking up garbage from the roadside in the Marine Drive area of the city, told reporters that he loves Kochi, but not in the way he sees it over here.
+Goyal, while participating in a blogging event in the Marine Drive area of the city, told reporters that he loves Kochi, but not in the way he sees it over here.

-He also said that the city has plummeted several hundred positions in the cleanliness index in a short span of time.
+The Union Minister along with BJP workers picked up litter from the roadside on the Marine Drive and while doing so, told reporters that the city has plummeted several hundred positions in the cleanliness index in a short period.

 ''I also love Kochi.
 But I do not love it in the way I see it over here.
-I do not love Kochi when in a short span of time it falls from the fifth rank to 324 in the swachhta index.
+I do not love Kochi when in a short period it falls from the fifth rank to 324 in the Swachhta index.
 I think it is extremely sad,'' the Union Minister said.

 He further said that ''the local bodies and the government will also have to take responsibility'' for the lack of cleanliness in the city.